thesephist/ink/SPEC.md

 - Ink source code is fully UTF-8 / Unicode compatible.
 Unicode printed non-whitespace characters are valid variable and function identifiers, as well as the characters `?`, `!`, and `@`.
 - Ink is fully tail call optimized, and tail calls are the default looping / jump primitive for programming in Ink.
+- I'm still experimenting with how best to idiomatically do exception handling.
+My current approach has been to halt on assertion errors (wrong number of arguments, type errors, etc.) that are avoidable with good code that another language may catch "at compile time", and to use error events and null values to signal exceptional conditions during normal execution of programs in other cases, like parse failure and operating system errors.